rpolicastro/gostripes/README.md

 ### Quality Control of BAM Files

-After aligning the reads to the genome, the result is a coordinate sorted bam.
+After aligning the reads to the genome, the result is a coordinate sorted and indexed BAM.
-Two main quality control steps are taken with this bam to ensure the most accurate measurment of true TSSs.
+Two main quality control steps are taken with this BAM to ensure the most accurate measurment of true TSSs.
 First, PCR duplicates reads are removed either using samtools (paired-end) or UMI-tools (single-end).
+During this step, various other checks are made, such as ensuring properly paired reads and removing non-primary alignments.
-Second, any TSS that has more than 3 soft-clipped bases adjacent to it is removed from the bam.
+Second, any TSS that has more than 3 soft-clipped bases adjacent to it is removed from the BAM.

 ```
 go_object <- process_bams(go_object, "./scratch/cleaned_bams", cores = 4)
 ```

-### Rudimantary TSS and TSR calling.
+### Rudimantary TSS and TSR calling

-After the quality contol steps, the resulting bams are ready for TSS and TSS cluster (TSR or CTSSs) analysis.
+After the quality contol steps, the resulting BAMs are ready for TSS and TSS cluster (TSR or cTSS) analysis.
 There are many great software suites available for this, including TSRchitect, CAGEr, ADAPT-CAGE, and CAGEfightR.
-For convenience, gostripes includes some rudimentary functions for basic TSS and TSR calling from the bam also.
+For convenience, gostripes includes some rudimentary functions for basic TSS and TSR calling.

 Although 5' ends with 3 or less soft-clipped bases are retained in the bam quality control steps, those bases are not considered when calling TSSs.
 For TSR calling, TSSs with less than the user defined threshold number of reads are first removed.
-Surviving TSSs within the user defined number of bases (25 by default) are then clustered into a TSR/CTSS.
+Surviving TSSs within the user defined number of bases (25 by default) are then clustered into a TSRs/cTSS.
-The resulting TSSs and TSRs/CTSSs can be exported as bedgraphs and bed files respectively.
+The resulting TSSs and TSRs/cTSSs can be exported as BEDGRAPH and BED files respectively.

 ```
 go_object <- call_TSSs(go_object)